benbalter/benbalter.github.com/_drafts/an-open-letter-to-government-cios.md

 ---

 Hey there government CIOs.
 I've noticed you've been getting a bit of a bad rap recently.
 And I have to say, with all the stories of [multi-million dollar websites](http://www.dobt.co/What-Is-The-Future-Of-Open-Government/) going around, I'm not sure that I can fault your critics.
 But don't get down on yourself, at least not yet.
 You're still in great shape.
-You've got ample resources; you've got smart, well-intentioned people working for you; and you've got more low-hanging fruit than most private-sector CIOs can even dream of.
+You've got ample resources; you've got smart, well-intentioned people working for you; and you've got more low-hanging fruit than most private-sector CIOs can dream of.

-The problem's a matter of taste, really.
+The problem's not budgetary, legal, or policy constraints, although I'm those sure don't help.
+The problem's more a matter of taste, really.
 It's a matter of style.
+A matter of lacking a particular finesse in execution.
 It's a matter of doing things right from day one.
 And it's really not that hard if you put your mind to it.
-It's actually a matter of doing less, not more.
-You just need to think smaller, not bigger.
-But you're not in it alone.
-We're here to help.
-Just follow this simple Style Guide for building new systems going forward, and you'll be turning things around in no time.
+Come to think of it, it's actually a matter of doing less, not more.
+You should be thinking smaller, not bigger, setting your sights lower, not higher, away from organization-wide change, and toward quick, tangible wins.

+But hey, you're not in it alone.
+We (the Internet) are here to help.
+We've been here before, and we're still here to tell the story.
+Just follow this simple Style Guide for building new systems going forward, and you'll be shipping quality code in no time:

 ## Lean